Security-Onion-Solutions/securityonion-docs/partitioning.rst

 LVM
 ---

 You may want to consider Logical Volume Management (LVM) as it will allow you to more easily change your partitioning in the future if you need to.
-Please note that our current Security Onion ISO image does not use LVM, but we plan to incorporate that in the future.
+As of Security Onion 2.0.3, our Security Onion ISO image uses LVM by default.

 /nsm
 ----